 Newspaper clipping from November 1944 in Palenberg, Germany.
 My father David E. (Edd) Hiett of C Company, 17th Armored Engineers, 2nd Armored Division is on the left.
 They pulled this anti-tank gun behind their halftrack but it was useless against German tanks.
 He said the shells bounced off like tennis balls.
-It was left beside the road when they had to move fast on the 100 mile drive to cut off the German advance during the Battle of the Bulge.
+It was left beside the road at one point, because of a long drive.
+(That could be the 100 mile drive from the Ruhr to Belgium for the Battle of the Bulge.)

 Dear Lucille,Sure was proud to hear you got the first part of the money I sent.
 I was sweating it out.
 The two letters were awful sweet.
 I’ve read them over and over.
 I’ll be proud also when I can lay down at night and sleep without being afraid something will happen.
 I don’t see how a person can live through it, but we do, at least some of us do.
 I hope that comes true about me coming home the last of January.
 But right now the situation looks very doubtful.
 I love you my beautiful darling and always will.
 I need you prayers, everyone’s prayers darling and I think I’ll come home someday safely.
 Good night my darling, keep smiling and love me lots.LoveYour Soldier Edd